 - Clicking on the link gives us a detailed overview of this business.

-- Next, lets search a name that is available.
-In this example we will search for “Hometown Flowers”.
-We get a message that “No records found for Business Name Hometown Flowers”.
+- Next, let’s search for an available name.
+In this example, we will search for “Hometown Flowers.”
+We get a message that “No records found for Business Name Hometown Flowers.”

 These are the basics of searching for a business name in Connecticut.
 Even when the name of the business you want is available, the Secretary of State will make a final determination at the time of filing to ensure the name you picked isn’t too similar to other registered names.